simp/simp-core/spec/acceptance/suites/README.md

    * Each integration/(pre-)release test suite contains a nodeset for each supported EL server (currently: `el7_server`).
-These nodesets control the EL version of both the puppsetserver and rsyslog server.
+These nodesets control the EL version of both the puppetserver and rsyslog server.
    * The `rpm_docker` test suite contains nodesets for building an ISO for various OSes (e.g., `rpm_docker/nodesets/el7.yml`, `rpm_docker/nodesets/el8.yml`)